Penny (Canadian coin)

-In Canada, a penny (minted 1858–2012) is an out-of-production and out-of-circulation coin worth one cent, or 1/100 of a dollar.
-The Royal Canadian Mint refers to the coin as the "1-cent coin", but in practice the terms penny and cent predominate.

-First minted in 1858, the cent was primarily issued as a bronze or with bronze-plated coin throughout its production.
+In Canada, the penny, officially the one-cent coin, is a coin worth one cent, or 1/100 of a Canadian dollar.
+(Note: The Royal Canadian Mint refers to the coin as the "1-cent coin", but in practice the terms penny and cent predominate.)
+These coins were minted from 1858 to 2012 and were primarily struck in a bronze or a bronze-plated alloy throughout their production.
 Like all Canadian coins, the obverse depicts the reigning Canadian monarch at the time of issue.

-Attempts to abolish the penny began in the late 20th century but were initially met with resistance as they were considered a necessity to pay provincial sales taxes.
-Money had been lost in penny production since at least the mid-1980s and surveys indicated the coin was falling out of use.
-Attitudes against the penny grew in the late 2000s decade and, in 2010, the Standing Senate Committee on National Finance recommended the penny be removed from circulation.
+Attempts to abolish the penny in Canada were initially met with resistance as they were considered a necessity to pay provincial sales taxes.
+While money had been lost in penny production since at least the mid-1980s, the issue only grew to prominence in the late 2000s.
+Studies conducted by the Parliament of Canada, along with at least one survey, concluded that the penny was falling out of use due to inflation, which had eroded the coin's value.
+Production of the penny ended in May 2012 and the Royal Canadian Mint ceased distribution of them on February 4, 2013.

-Production of the penny ceased in May 2012, and the Royal Canadian Mint ceased distribution of them on February 4, 2013.
-However, the coin remains legal tender.
-Nevertheless, once distribution of the coin ceased, vendors were no longer expected to return pennies as change for cash purchases and were encouraged to round purchases to the nearest five cents.
-Goods can still be priced in one-cent increments, with non-cash transactions like credit cards being paid to the exact cent.
+Although the penny retains its legal tender status, vendors now round customer purchases to the nearest five cents (nickel).
+Commemorative events that have been featured on the penny since 1967 (Canadian Centennial) continue to be featured on non-circulating coins for collectors.

 Etymology

-The Royal Canadian Mint refers to the coin as the "1-cent coin", but in practice the terms penny and cent predominate.
-Penny was likely readily adopted because the previous coinage in Canada (up to 1858) was the British monetary system, where Canada used British pounds, shillings, and pence as coinage alongside U.S. decimal coins.

 In Canadian French, the penny is often known by the loanword cent; in contrast with the heteronymous word meaning "hundred" (/fr/), this keeps the English pronunciation /fr/.
 Slang terms include cenne, cenne noire, or sou noir (black penny), although common Quebec French usage is sou.